craftercms/docs/source/site-administrators/studio/site-config-tools.rst

 ==================== =====================================================================
-content-types        Allows you to create/modify content types admin-configurations Contains all the configuration files managed through Crafter Studio groups               Allows you to manage site groups and group membership audit                Allows you to view your site activity log bulkoperations       Allows you to publish multiple items at once workflow-states      Contains a list of all files in the site with its corresponding state log-view             Allows you to tail logs depending on what logging levels are set logging              Allows you to set logging levels for the log console
+content-types        Allows you to create/modify content types admin-configurations Contains all the configuration files managed through Crafter Studio groups               Allows you to manage project groups and group membership audit                Allows you to view your project activity log bulkoperations       Allows you to publish multiple items at once workflow-states      Contains a list of all files in the project with its corresponding state log-view             Allows you to tail logs depending on what logging levels are set logging              Allows you to set logging levels for the log console
 ==================== =====================================================================